outsinre/outsinre.github.com/_posts/2017-10-10-let-encrypt.md

 ~ # certbot certificates --cert-name example.com
 ```

+It's not unusual that multiple certificates containe some of the same domains.

 From the output, you will find each certificate has a name.
-Pass argument `--cert-name` to specify a particular certificate for subcommands like *certonly*, *run*, *certificates*, *renew*, *delete* etc. You can have multiple certificates containing some of the same domains.
+Pass argument `--cert-name` to specify a particular certificate for subcommands like *certonly*, *run*, *certificates*, *renew*, *delete* etc.

-When *certonly* is provided the `--cert-name` argument, it will update that certificate.
-Most of the time, you can combine `--cert-name` with the `--expand` argument to add domain names into the certificate.
+When *certonly* is provided the `--cert-name` argument, it will update that particular certificate or create a new one based on that certificate.
+You can combine `--cert-name` with the `--expand` argument to add domain names into the certificate.
 Alternatively, you can combine it with the `--force-renewal` argument to create a new copy of the existing certificate.

 ```bash
 ~ # certbot certonly --cert-name example.com [--expand | --force-renewal ] ...
 ```

-# Change a Certificate's Domains
+## Change a Certificate's Domains ##

 Add new domains to an existing certificate with argument `--expand`.